devfluxr/ghost-comment-manager/readme.txt

 == Upgrade Notice ==

+= 0.1.4 =
+Moved cache storage to /wp-content/uploads/ghost-comment-manager/ to comply with wp.org guidelines.
+Safe to update.

 = 0.1.3 =
 Header compliance for wp.org (distinct URIs) and minor admin alignment.
 Safe to update.